Paradise Valley Mall: Development and decline

 Paradise Valley Mall is just west of Scottsdale.
 Much of the area's original development was spurred by that community, although the demographics of Paradise Valley Village have changed over the years to be less upscale and more middle-class.
 During the 1980s and 1990s, new extensions were constructed, and shopping centers also opened on the ring roads.
 Paradise Valley Mall has a large park-and-ride stop for Valley Metro buses.
 An elevated rail station, as part of the 1989 ValTrans proposal, had been slated for construction here, but the referendum was voted down.

 The owners also added improvements in 2001 intended to attract teenagers and young families, a move made necessary by it being the oldest mall in the area.
 Paradise Valley Mall remains several times its original size, with a gross leasable area of 1222353 sqft.

 Since the early 2000s, higher-income shoppers became more inclined to shop at newer facilities such as Kierland Commons and the Scottsdale Road/Frank Lloyd Wright Boulevard corridor, which features power centers that cater to upscale shoppers.
 This caused Paradise Valley Mall retailers such as Macy's to carry fewer high-end name-brand goods and sell items more in line with a middle-income customer base.

 In the early 2010s, the retail climate started changing, causing several chain stores to close in the mall.
 Over time the mall contained more small businesses and fewer chain stores.

 On November 8, 2018, it was announced that Sears would be closing this location as part of a plan to close 40 stores nationwide.
 The store closed in February 2019.

-On November 18, 2020, it was announced that Dillard's would also be closing their store at Paradise Valley Mall in May 10, 2021.
+On November 18, 2020, it was announced that Dillard's would also be closing their store at Paradise Valley Mall on May 10, 2021.

 In December 2020, the Picture Show Movie Theater permanently closed.

 On January 6, 2021, it was announced that Macy's would be closing in April 2021 as part of a plan to close 46 stores nationwide.
 As of late March 2021, the Macy's anchor store has been permanently closed.
 Costco and JCPenney are now the only anchor stores left.

 When the mall permanently closed on March 31, 2021; JCPenney, Costco, Bath & Body Works and Chompie's were the only open businesses left in/near the mall.
 Bath & Body Works closed at the end of April and Chompie's closed on May 31, while JCPenney and Costco will not close for now.

 On April 1, 2021 Macerich announced that it sold a majority stake of Paradise Valley Mall to Phoenix based developer RED Development Company for $100 Million.

 Demolition lasted from July 2021 to February 2022, when plans were announced for the future development.
-A small section of the mall connected to JCPenney still stands.
+A small section of the mall connected to JCPenney stood until April 2024.